 - •quality education and workforce development, including basic skills, occupational, technical and pre-baccalaureate programs; - •economic development services to business and industry, both public and private; and - community development through a variety of services, cultural activities and recreational opportunities.

 Values

-The college's vision is grounded in the statement of purpose and is guided by the institutional values of education, community, integrity, excellence, responsibility, innovation, and caring.
+The college's vision is grounded in the statement of purpose and is guided by the institutional values of caring, collaboration, creativity, engagement, and responsibility.

 Vision